iPoint is capable of tracking complex commission calculations based on several different criteria.

 Separate Tracking for Change Order Commissions by Default

 If you have a different commission schedule for change orders, you can automatically have iPoint track commissions separately on the original sale and any change orders generated.
 This box allows you to track those commissions separately by default.
+This is a beta feature that must be enabled by iPoint Support.

 Disable commissions for: